frycodelab/nicegui-component-based/README.md

 We are focused on developing custom software solutions for different purposes.
 This template is the result of the learning curve we had developing many applications.
 We want to share it with the community - to help NiceGUI becomming bigger.
-A big thank to @zauberzeug/niceGUI for this amazing framework.
+A big thank you to @zauberzeug/niceGUI for this amazing framework.
 <br clear="left"/>